nielsberglund/nielsblogsource/content/posts/2019-12-23-how-to-deploy-sql-server-2019-big-data-cluster-using-azure-data-studio.md

 We also see in *Figure 4* how ADS ensure that we have the required tools installed.

-When deploying a BDC to AKS we have to do some configuration before the actual deployment can happen, and the configuration consists of five steps:
+When deploying a BDC to AKS, we have to do some configuration before the actual deployment can happen, and the configuration consists of five steps:

 * Configuration template / profile.
 * Azure settings.